 5. Clean shared spaces

 Clean and disinfect frequently touched surfaces like benches, doorknobs and door handles, tables, fridge doors and toilets regularly.
-You can use regular household detergent and water to clean, but check the label on disinfectant to make sure it is antiviral and not just antibacterial.
+Use antiviral disinfectants because they will kill viruses on common surfaces.
+Check the label to make sure you've got the right disinfectant.

-You may want to also wipe down your phone, keyboard and other objects that are touched regularly and could be harbouring viruses.
+You may want to also wipe down your phone, keyboard and other objects that are touched regularly and could be home to viruses.

 6. Don’t share germs (or personal items where they like to live)

-During cold and flu season it’s worth taking some extra care to avoid spreading viruses.
+During cold and flu season take extra care to avoid spreading viruses.
 Don’t share drinks, cutlery, glasses, toothbrushes or towels.
 Cough into your elbow or a tissue (that you immediately toss out) rather than your hand.

 7. Support your body’s natural defence system